Danny Tenaglia: As a producer

-In 2000, Tenaglia's annual party during Miami's Winter Music Conference outgrew its home at the cramped Groovejet and moved to the just-opened superclub Space.
-DJ giants like Carl Cox danced on top of the speakers with the Deep Dish boys, Fatboy Slim mingled on the patio, and for a day the ego inherent to DJ culture evaporated: Tenaglia was hailed as the "DJ's DJ."
-His revamp of Green Velvet's "Flash" won "Best Remix" at the UK's Muzik Awards, where he was also awarded the "Best International DJ" prize.
+In 1999, Tenaglia released his first installment in the UK-based Global Underground series of DJ mixes titled Athens.

-In the two years that followed, Tenaglia released another Global Underground installment titled London, remixed Billy Nichols' "Give Your Body Up To The Music" (a Garage anthem); got nominated for a Grammy (for his remix of Depeche Mode's "I Feel Loved," also nominated for Best Dance Song) and won a Dancestar Lifetime Achievement award.
+In the two years that followed, Tenaglia released another Global Underground installment titled London, remixed Billy Nichols' "Give Your Body Up To The Music", was nominated for a Grammy (for his remix of Depeche Mode's "I Feel Loved," also nominated for Best Dance Song), and won a Dancestar Lifetime Achievement award.

-In 2003, Danny came full circle with the release of Choice: A Collection Of Classics, a two-CD mixed compilation that let him pay direct tribute to many of the artists who had influenced his sound and style.
+In 2003, Tenaglia released Choice: A Collection Of Classics, a two-CD mixed compilation.
 It featured artists such as Blaze, Adeva and Imagination, along with his own liner notes explaining the significance of each track.
-He also remixed another Garage classic (Yoko Ono's "Walking On Thin Ice," which became her first Billboard number one ever), opened another Space during Winter Music Conference (the new location down the block), and took another Dancestar award, this time 'Best Party' for "Be Yourself."
+He also won another Dancestar award, this time 'Best Party' for "Be Yourself."

-"Be Yourself" took the same honor again in 2004, but by this time, Vinyl, now called Arc, had already been sold to condo developers.
-Danny closed the club on Sunday, April 25, 2004.
+Film appearances

-Current events
+In 2025, Danny Tenaglia appeared in the Daniel Mota documentary film Paraíso about the history of Portuguese dance music (of which he has been involved in for decades).
+He recounts his remixing of the iconic Tribal house song So Get Up by Underground Sound of Lisbon (written and vocalized by Ithaka Darin Pappas) and of the moment he debuted the track during a rave held at the Santa Maria de Feira castle in northern Portugal.